Zu (band)

 Zu is an Italian instrumental band from Rome.
 While their line-up of baritone sax, bass guitar and drums is typical of a jazz band, their hard-driving sound is indebted to punk rock and according to AllMusic "defies easy categorization".
 Zu have collaborated with a wide variety of musicians and been described as "masters at adapting to their guests' musical backgrounds".

+Name

+The name of the band, Zu, comes from the Sumerian term zu 𒍪, identifying the "life force of consciousness", the same root of the name of the Neopagan new religious movement of Zuism (Mesopotamian/Middle Eastern Neopaganism).

 History

-Hailing from Ostia (a town near Rome), Zu are an atypical trio consisting of drums, bass, baritone saxophone and electronics.
+Hailing from Ostia (a neighbourhood of Rome), Zu are an atypical trio consisting of drums, bass, baritone saxophone and electronics.
 Formed in Rome in 1997, they began as composers and performers for theater productions.
 The band is composed of three members: Luca Mai on baritone saxophone, Massimo Pupillo on bass and Paolo Mongardi on drums.

 Zu have released fourteen albums, including two live albums and two splits.
 They have played at festivals in Europe, America, Asia and Africa.
 In 2006, the band toured with the super group Fantômas Melvins Big Band.